-Shimano, Campagnolo and SRAM have all offered electronic shifting for several years, and FSA has recently joined them.
+Shimano, Campagnolo and SRAM have all offered electronic shifting for several years, FSA has recently joined them, and SRAM just updated its eTap system to 12-speed and launched a less expensive Force eTap.
 With complete electronic-shift bikes costing from around £2,400, should you be thinking about making the move?

 Let's take a look at the advantages.